Financial Aid & Scholarships

 Private Supplemental/Alternative Loan

-Students needing additional funding for school, whose aid package has not fully met their cost of attendance, may opt to apply for funding through a private lending agency.
-These loans have a variable interest rate, and a credit check must be done on all applicants.
-OSU cannot recommend lenders for private/alternative loans.
-More information may be found on our webpage.
+Students needing additional funding for school, whose aid offer has not fully met their cost of attendance, may opt to apply for funding through a private lending agency.
+More information may be found on our Private Loans webpage.

 Graduate Students

-In addition to these Federal Aid Programs, the Graduate School offers additional information on Assistantship, Grant and Scholarship Opportunities on their webpage.
+In addition to these federal aid programs, the Office of Graduate Education offers additional information on assistantship, grant, and scholarship Opportunities on their webpage.

 Receipt of Aid Funds